Redon-Tech/Roblox-Purchasing-Hub/BOT/README.md

-# Bot
+# Bot & API
-This is for the Discord Bot
+This will run the bot and the api.